Stigmata (film)

-Stigmata is a 1999 supernatural horror film directed by Rupert Wainwright and distributed by Metro-Goldwyn-Mayer.
-It was written by Tom Lazarus and Rick Ramage.
-Its story follows an atheist hairdresser from Pittsburgh, Pennsylvania, who is afflicted with stigmata after acquiring a rosary formerly owned by a deceased Italian priest who himself had suffered from the phenomenon.
+Stigmata is a 1999 supernatural horror film directed by Rupert Wainwright, written by Tom Lazarus and Rick Ramage, and distributed by Metro-Goldwyn-Mayer Pictures.
+The story follows an atheist hairdresser from Pittsburgh, Pennsylvania, who is afflicted with stigmata after acquiring a rosary formerly owned by a deceased Italian priest who himself had suffered from the phenomenon.
 It stars Patricia Arquette, Gabriel Byrne, Jonathan Pryce, Nia Long, and Rade Šerbedžija.
+The film is an international co-production between the United States and Mexico.

 The film was produced by FGM Entertainment and was released on September 10, 1999.
 It grossed $18.3 million during its opening weekend and $89.4 million worldwide, against a budget of $29 million.
-It received generally negative reviews and has a 22% approval rating on Rotten Tomatoes.
-Despite its negative reviews, Stigmata more than tripled its budget.
+Despite generally negative reviews, Stigmata earned more than triple its budget.